 And so too they don’t want to merely talk about being masculine.
 They want to be masculine.
 They don’t want a leader who merely talks about being masculine.
 They want a leader who is masculine.

 “Talking about masculinity” has frequently devolved into a boutique.
-It is addresses a real problem, but it very often does so in a way that is self-defeating.
+It addresses a real problem, but it very often does so in a way that is self-defeating.
 This approach ultimately offers people who are not sufficiently “men” a product that will help them become men.
 But it is precisely a product.
 It is something that they must add to themselves.
 It is a supplement, or worse, a prosthetic.

 And in the end, this means that a great deal of talking about masculinity is really just an instrumentalizing of masculinity.
 Instead of actually teaching young males to be men, it is the selling of a product.
 It is the barbershop named “Gents” which charges $30 for the tapered cut and an extra $12 for the Pomade.
 It is the scented candle named “Man Cave.”
 It is a self-refutation.

 So does this mean that we stop talking about masculinity?
-Not entirely.
+No, not entirely.

 We should talk about it a lot less, at least by name.
-Well, no one should hold a lecture series called “how to be masculine.”
-That would not be a bad takeaway.
-But the point is no to simply stop talking about masculinity altogether but to stop talking about it only as a concept “out there.”
-Stop talking about “masculinity” and instead talk about action.
+Of course, one should not hold a lecture series called “how to be masculine.”
+So that would not be a bad takeaway.
+But my point is not to simply stop talking about masculinity altogether but to stop talking about it only as a concept “out there.”
+Stop talking about “masculinity” and instead talk about manly action.
 Talk about work.
 Talk about duties.
 Talk about dominion.